deepraining/orchids/docs/orchids/start_page_for_result.md

 ## orchids.startPageForResult

-start a page, and expect a return from next page
+Start a page, and expect a return from next page.

 ```
 orchids.startPageForResult(pageName, data, prepareResultData)